 If credentials are not cached/ credentials have expired, you will see a system toast notification asking you to enter credentials.
 When you click on the toast, the Networks UI will open.
 When you click on the VPN connection, you will be asked to enter your credentials.
 Once you have entered your credentials and clicked OK, the VPN connection will try to connect.

 For application based triggering, if an application (that is configured for triggering) is open and the machine goes to sleep, when it resumes, VPN connection will automatically trigger.

 Auto triggering is not supported in a few scenarios, mentioned below:

-1. Auto triggering is not supported for a VPN profile that has split tunnelling disabled.
+1. Auto triggering is not supported for a VPN profile that has split tunneling disabled.

-Split tunnelling can be enabled or disabled for a VPN profile (check cmdlet Add-VpnConnection or Set-VpnConnection for more details).
+Split tunneling can be enabled or disabled for a VPN profile (check cmdlet Add-VpnConnection or Set-VpnConnection for more details).

-You can still configure auto–triggering properties even when split tunnelling has been disabled.
-Likewise, if auto triggering has been previously enabled, that will not prevent you from disabling split tunnelling.
-From functionality perspective, auto triggering capability will not be available for split tunnelling disabled profiles.
+You can still configure auto–triggering properties even when split tunneling has been disabled.
+Likewise, if auto triggering has been previously enabled, that will not prevent you from disabling split tunneling.
+From functionality perspective, auto triggering capability will not be available for split tunneling disabled profiles.